 - 1/2 pound fresh or frozen orange roughy, haddock or red snapper fillets, thawed and cut into 1-inch pieces

 - 1 medium tomato, seeded and chopped

 - 1 cup chopped fresh broccoli florets

 - 1/4 cup sliced ripe olives

-- In a large skillet, saute onions in oil until tender.
-Add garlic; cook 1 minute longer.
+- In a large skillet, saute onions and garlic in oil until tender.
 Stir in the broth, parsley, salt, pepper and cumin.
 Cover and simmer for 2 minutes.
-Combine cornstarch and apple juice until smooth; gradually pour into the skillet.
-Cook and stir for 1-2 minutes or until thickened.
+Combine cornstarch and apple juice until smooth; pour into the skillet. cook and stir for 1-2 minutes or until thickened.